-As members of the educational community, students have the right to express their opinions as to the fair treatment of their academic achievements, usually the grading process.
-Students shall express these concerns initially with the appropriate faculty/staff member in an informal manner.
-Any such complaint must be presented within fifteen (15) school days\ of the occurrence giving rise to the complaint.

-If the complaint is not resolved after the informal discussion, the student may appeal in writing to the department chair, coordinator or director of the faculty/staff member involved within ten (10) school days\ after the informal discussion.
-In filing the written complaint, the student may request a meeting with the department chair, coordinator or director.
+The student is expected to initiate his/her complaint with the person immediately responsible for the area in which the problem occurred before bringing the matter to the Vice President of Student Affairs.
+Students shall express these concerns initially with the appropriate person in an informal manner.
+It is recommended that the Ombudsperson be contacted to facilitate this informal state (see page 83), as needed.
+Any such complaint must be presented within fifteen (15) schools days\ of the occurrence giving rise to the complaint.
+If the complaint is not resolved after the informal discussion, the student may appeal in writing to the Vice President of Student Affairs within ten (10) school days\ after the informal discussion.
 The written complaint must specify the specific complaint(s) together with the desired resolution(s).
-These individuals must review the complaint and respond in writing to the student within ten (10) school days\ after receiving the written statement.
-If the results of the review are unsatisfactory to the student, the student may then appeal in writing to the dean of the appropriate division within ten (10) school days\ after receipt of the written response.
-The student may request a meeting with the dean.
-If the results of the review are unsatisfactory to the student, the student may then appeal in writing to the Vice President of Academic Affairs or designee within ten (10) school days\ after receipt of the written response.
-The student may request a meeting with the Vice President.
-The Vice President shall issue a written response to the student within fourteen (14) school days\ after receipt of the appeal.
-The decision of the Vice President shall be final.
+The Vice President of Student Affairs or designee must review the complaint and respond in writing to the student within ten (10) schools days\ after receiving the written statement.
+If the results of the review are unsatisfactory to the student, the student may then appeal in writing to the President within ten (10) school days\ after receipt of the written response.
+The President shall issue a written response to the student within fourteen (14) school days\ after receipt of the appeal.
+The decision of the President shall be final.